 You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc.

 Traditionally April/May has always been the most popular time of year because the theory goes that the weather is better and the midges have not yet appeared.
-Although having walked the way in every summer month I believe any time between late March and October offers a wonderful experience.
+Although having walked the way in every summer month, we believe any time between late March and October offers a wonderful experience.

-Unfortunately we are unable to accommodate walkers with dogs as many of the accommodation providers we use do not accept pets and several sections of the way are closed to dogs as they are permissive paths through farm land.
-What happens if I can’t walk a stage?
-You can use public transport or local taxis to travel to the next overnight stop.
+Unfortunately we are unable to accommodate walkers with dogs as many of the accommodation providers we use do not accept pets, and several sections of the way are closed to dogs as they are permissive paths through farmland.

 You can use public transport or local taxis to continue to your next overnight stop.